dnwilson/iWeather/README.md

 ### Third-Party API Integrations
 - [Weather.gov](https://weather-gov.github.io/api) - this API was choose primarily because it is free and US.

-- [Google Place Autocomplete JS](https://developers.google.com/maps/documentation/javascript/place-autocomplete) - Well supported and easy to implement.
+- [Google Place Autocomplete](https://developers.google.com/maps/documentation/javascript/place-autocomplete) - Well supported and easy to implement.
 It also provides front-end validations for addresses out of the box

 ### Setup
 ```